-You only hoped your child would be born healthy and whole and now your family is living with this condition that can cause all kinds of disabilities.
+You only hoped your child would be born healthy and whole, and now your family is living with this condition that can cause all kinds of disabilities.
 Your child may be cognitively impaired, physically impaired, have learning disabilities, and be in pain.
-They will need treatment, therapy, and if severely disabled, lifelong assistance and home care.
+They will need treatment, therapy, and, if severely disabled, lifelong assistance and home care.

-The costs of ongoing care for a disable child are high, and a malpractice case can provide you not only with the money your child will need for the future, but will also allow you to hold the responsible people accountable for their mistakes.
+The costs of ongoing care for a disabled child are high, and a malpractice case can provide you with the money your child will need for the future and allow you to hold the responsible people accountable for their mistakes.

 How a Cerebral Palsy Lawyer Can Help Your Family

-You may even have to give up work to be able to care for your child, depending on the severity of disabilities.
-Your family will need money to cover all these costs, and a good lawyer with relevant experience in medical malpractice and cerebral palsy cases can help you have the best chance of winning compensation.
+You may even have to give up work to care for your child, depending on the severity of the disabilities.
+Your family will need money to cover the costs.
+A good lawyer with relevant experience in medical malpractice and cerebral palsy cases can help you have the best chance of winning compensation.

 Finding the Right Lawyer

-In pursuing a case in Alaska for medical malpractice or disability rights, it is important to hire the right legal team.
+In pursuing a case in Alaska for medical malpractice or disability rights, hiring the right legal team is important.
 Not all lawyers have the knowledge and experience to win your case.

-You should also be sure you hire a lawyer or law firm that you feel comfortable working with.
+Be sure to hire a lawyer or law firm that you feel comfortable around.
 This team will be helping you for months or years.
-You need experience but also lawyers who have your child’s best interests in mind and who understand your family’s unique needs.
+You need lawyers who have your child’s best interests in mind and understand your family’s unique needs.

 Alaska Birth Injury and Medical Malpractice Laws

-Also important is the law the state passed in 2014 known as the “I’m sorry” law.
-It states that any expression of apology from a medical worker cannot be used in a malpractice case to prove negligence.
+Also relevant is the law the state passed in 2014, known as the “I’m sorry” law.
+It states that no expression of apology from a medical worker can be used in a malpractice case to prove negligence.

 Alaska Disability Rights